Cultural imperialism: Poststructuralism

-Within the realm of poststructuralist and postcolonial theory, cultural imperialism can be seen as the cultural legacy of Western colonialism, or forms of social action contributing to the continuation of Western hegemony.
+In poststructuralist and postcolonial theory, cultural imperialism is often understood as the cultural legacy of Western colonialism, or forms of social action contributing to the continuation of Western hegemony.
 To some outside of the realm of this discourse, the term is critiqued as being unclear, unfocused, and/or contradictory in nature.

 The work of French philosopher and social theorist Michel Foucault has heavily influenced use of the term cultural imperialism, particularly his philosophical interpretation of power and his concept of governmentality.
 Following an interpretation of power similar to that of Machiavelli, Foucault defines power as immaterial, as a "certain type of relation between individuals" that has to do with complex strategic social positions that relate to the subject's ability to control its environment and influence those around itself.
 According to Foucault, power is intimately tied with his conception of truth.
 "Truth", as he defines it, is a "system of ordered procedures for the production, regulation, distribution, circulation, and operation of statements" which has a "circular relation" with systems of power.
-Therefore, inherent in systems of power, is always "truth", which is culturally specific, inseparable from ideology which often coincides with various forms of hegemony.
-Cultural imperialism may be an example of this.
+Therefore, inherent in systems of power, is always "truth", which is culturally specific, inseparable from ideology which often coincides with various forms of hegemony, including cultural imperialism.